Blazemeter/sv-mcp/README.md

 # BlazeMeter MCP Server

-The BlazeMeter MCP Server connects AI tools directly to BlazeMeter's cloud-based performance testing platform.
-This gives AI agents, assistants, and chatbots the ability to manage complete load testing workflows from creation to execution and reporting.
+The BlazeMeter Virtual Services MCP Server connects AI tools directly to BlazeMeter's Virtual Services platform.
+This gives AI agents, assistants, and chatbots the ability to manage complete workflows from creation of transactions to deploying it to the virtual service.
 All through natural language interactions.

 ## Use Cases

+- **Service Management**: Create and manage services.
+- **Transaction Management**: Create, validate, manage HTTP and Messaging transactions.
-- **Performance Test Management**: Create, configure, and manage performance tests with automated script uploads and asset management.
+- **Action Management**: Create, validate, manage transaction actions (Http calls and Webhooks).
-- **Test Execution & Monitoring**: Start tests, monitor execution status, and retrieve comprehensive reports including summary, errors, and request statistics.
-- **Workspace & Project Organization**: Navigate through accounts, workspaces, and projects to organize your testing infrastructure.
-- **Load Configuration**: Configure test parameters including concurrency, iterations, duration, ramp-up settings, and geographic distribution.
-- **Report Analysis**: Access detailed execution reports, error analysis, and performance metrics for comprehensive test insights.
-- **Account & Permission Management**: Manage multiple accounts and workspaces with proper AI consent controls and permission validation.

-Built for developers and QA teams who want to connect their AI tools to BlazeMeter's enterprise-grade performance testing capabilities, from simple test creation to complex multi-step automation workflows.
+- **Asset Management**: Upload assets (certificates and keystores).
+- **Sandbox Management**: Attach HTTP transaction and test it.
+- **Location Management**: List available locations.
+- **Configuration Management**: Create and manage configurations for virtual services.
+- **Virtual Service Management**: Create, modify, deploy, stop a virtual service, track its status.

 ---